Web3Swag/web3-units-converter/README.md

 # Web3 Units Converter

-A simple, precise Ethereum units converter based on bignumber.js.
+An intuitive and precise Ethereum converter tool, adept at handling wei, eth, and custom token units, all built on the robust bignumber.js.

 ## Features
 Convert between Ethereum's wei and eth units.